mcken-vince/mysudoku/README.md

 # My Sudoku

-A Sudoku puzzle generator.
+- A Sudoku puzzle generator.
 Generate puzzles and solve them!
 ( This is a work in progress )
+- MySudoku is Deployed on AWS Amplify.

 ## Dependencies
 - react ^17.0.2